SELECTED WORKS

 Published in 1997 by Farrar, Straus and Giroux (editor: John Glusman) and the following year in paperback by Plume; now available in paperback from Picador.

-ANDORRA is being made into a film produced by Ovie from a screenplay written by Cameron.
+ANDORRA is being made into a film produced by Jump Street Films from a screenplay written by Cameron.